AVSimulation/SCANeR-Quick-Starts/Pages/HT_Install_SCANeR_license/Install_SCANeR_license.md

 #### Fixed Licenses

-This guide explains how to install a fixed SCANeR license
+This chapter explains how to install a fixed SCANeR license
 - Step 1.
 Install SCANeR studio
 - Step 2.
 Generate C2V file
 - Step 3.
 Install the license
-- Having troubles

 >**Important notes:**
 >Fixed license cannot be moved once installed.
-Each of the steps below should be done on the computer that will run SCANeR
+Each step below should be done on the computer that will run SCANeR.
 >Administrator rights are required for the installation of the license.

 ##### Step 1.
 Install SCANeR studio

-The installation of SCANeR studio is described in [SCANeR studio installation](https://github.com/AVSGuillaume/Samples-Pack/blob/3182d60806769b3ba844f12e6597bad8b0606352/Pages/HT_Update_SCANeR_license/Update_SCANeR_license.md)
+The installation of SCANeR studio is described in [SCANeR studio installation](https://github.com/AVSGuillaume/Samples-Pack/blob/f28f5d542a36b8e49dad3d010664a31e77e89578/Pages/HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md)

 ##### Step 2.
 Generate C2V file